joelbygger/cmake_proj/cmake_proj.md

 ## Incorrect STL usage

-Only applicable if you use `libstdc++` (normally true for GCC on Linux).
-A CMake custom configuration define adds compiler defines.
+Only applicable if you use `libstdc++` (to my knowledge for GCC normally true on Linux, and Clang normally uses "ld" as linker, so true there too).
+A custom CMake configuration define adds compiler defines.

 * Finds stuff analyzers can't.
 * May greatly increase execution time.